sangeeth5320/ChatApp-withMongoDB/README.md

 mongodb

-Check whether the service is started http://localhost:27017/
+Check whether the service is started by entering http://localhost:27017/

 Finally Run the node js program